abrcheng/SharePointOnlineQuickAssist/SPFX/SPOQA/SearchSpecificDocument.md

 <img src=./asset/NoCrawl.JPG>

 In this example, it detected that the library's nocrawl was enabled.
-Just click 'Fix issues' and it will be resolved automatically.
+Just click 'Fix issues' and it will be fixed automatically.

 <img src=./asset/FixedNoCrawl.JPG>